GauthierRoy/GauthierRoy.github.io/_portfolio/modernpatentbert.md

   <img src="/images/modernbert-patents/cpc_loglog.png" alt="Log-log plot showing CPC Label Frequencies vs. Rank" style="max-width: 90%; height: auto; display: block; margin-left: auto; margin-right: auto;">
 </p>
 <p style="text-align: center;">
-  <em>Figure 3: The log-log plot confirms the severe imbalance across all 665 classes, with a steep drop-off and a long tail of infrequent classes.
-(Figure adapted from project report)</em>
+  <em>Figure 3: The log-log plot confirms the severe imbalance across all 665 classes, with a steep drop-off and a long tail of infrequent classes. </em>
 </p>

 **Our Training Strategy:** We primarily focused on fine-tuning ModernBERT by adding a classification layer on top and training it to predict the correct patent codes (a multi-label problem, as one patent can fit multiple categories) [8, 11].
 We used standard techniques like Binary Cross-Entropy loss.